BiocPy/SummarizedExperiment/docs/tutorial.md

 # Tutorial

-Currently supports both `SummarizedExperiment` & `RangeSummarizedExperiment` objects
+This package provides classes to represent genomic experiments.
+Currently supports both `SummarizedExperiment` & `RangeSummarizedExperiment` representations.

-## Mock sample data
+# Create a `SummarizedExperiment`

+To create a `SummarizedExperiment`, we need

+- `Assays`: a dictionary of matrices with keys specifying the assay name.
+- `rows`: feature information about the rows of the matrices.
+- `cols`: sample information about the columns of the matrices.

+Lets create these three objects

 we first create a mock dataset of 200 rows and 6 columns, also adding a few sample_data.